jacobo/being_present/slides.md

 .notes kook programmer
-.notes the simple explanation is I should have paired .notes that harder lesson is that this code works.
+.notes the simple explanation is I should have paired .notes the harder lesson is that this code works.
 And it's ok to be a kook sometimes.
-Or rather, when you are stuck, fall back on what you know. and more on. this code was written with a puts statement between every line with lots of slow iterations.
+Or rather, when you are stuck, fall back on what you know.
+This code was written with a puts statement between every line with lots of slow iterations.
-.notes TODO: More connection to presence
-.notes Usually mine involve instance_eval and going down other overly complex rabbit holes when a simple Method or Class would do just fine.
-This is why we pair.
-But also, this is healthy.
-This is good for us.
-The ocean always wins and humility is healthy.

 !SLIDE[bg=gerry/yoga.jpg]
 # Gerry Lopez